Chiral Condensation and Chiral Phase Diagram under Combined Rotation and Chemical Potential in Holographic QCD: HOLOGRAPHIC QCD THEORY UNDER ROTATION

 \section{HOLOGRAPHIC QCD THEORY UNDER ROTATION}

-The soft-wall AdS/QCD model ~\cite{Karch:2006pv} provides an effective holographic framework for studying chiral phase transitions and can be readily extended to incorporate rotational effects.
-This model successfully describes first-order, second-order, and crossover chiral phase transitions, as detailed in Refs ~\cite{Chelabi:2015gpc,Li:2016gfn,Chelabi:2015cwn}.In this framework, the complex matrix-valued scalar field \(X^{\alpha\beta}\) corresponds to the four-dimensional operator \(\langle \bar{q}^\alpha q^\beta \rangle\), where \(\alpha\) and \(\beta\) are flavor indices.
+The soft-wall AdS/QCD model~\cite{Karch:2006pv} provides an effective holographic framework for studying chiral phase transitions and can be readily extended to incorporate rotational effects.
+This model successfully describes first-order, second-order, and crossover chiral phase transitions, as detailed in Refs.~\cite{Chelabi:2015gpc,Li:2016gfn,Chelabi:2015cwn}.
+In this framework, the complex matrix-valued scalar field \(X^{\alpha\beta}\) corresponds to the four-dimensional operator \(\langle \bar{q}^\alpha q^\beta \rangle\), where \(\alpha\) and \(\beta\) are flavor indices.
 To realize different types of phase transitions, one can introduce nonlinear terms into the potential and choose an appropriate form for the dilaton field \(\Phi\).

-Rotation breaks spatial isotropy, so in principle both the metric and the fields should depend on the four-dimensional spacetime coordinates \(x^\mu\).
+Rotation breaks spatial isotropy; therefore, in principle, both the metric and the fields should depend on the four-dimensional spacetime coordinates \(x^\mu\).
 However, given the complexity of fully numerical solutions in general relativity, the probe approximation is commonly adopted - neglecting the backreaction of matter fields on the background metric and focusing solely on the effects of rotation on flavor degrees of freedom.
-Assuming a fixed rotation axis, cylindrical coordinates become convenient.
+Assuming a fixed rotation axis, we adopt cylindrical coordinates for convenience.
 Furthermore, to incorporate the effect of chemical potential, we model the system at finite temperature and finite chemical potential using a charged black hole solution described by the five-dimensional AdS-RN metric as

 where

 where \(z_h\) denotes the event horizon, and \(Q = q z_h^{3}\) represents the black hole charge subject to the constraint \(0 < Q^2 < 2\).
 The chemical potential and temperature are uniquely determined by the black hole charge and horizon location as